-> PLESK_INFO: Connection to the database server failed: Column count of mysql.user is wrong.
+PLESK_ERROR: Connection to the database server failed: Column count of mysql.user is wrong.
 Expected 42, found 39.
 Created with MySQL 50173, now running 50556.
 Please use mysql_upgrade to fix this error.

 PLESK_ERROR: Column count of mysql.user is wrong.
 Expected 45, found 48.
 The table is probably corrupted

-Plesk backup finishes with warnings:
+A Plesk backup task finishes with the warning:

 PLESK_INFO: Warning: mysql "db_example"

-Not all the data was backed up into /var/lib/psa/dumps/domains/example.com/databases/db_example_1 successfully.
+Not all the data was backed up into /path/to/db_example successfully.
 Total space: 200.00 GB; Available space: 150.00 GB; Mounted on: /. mysqldump: Couldn't execute 'SHOW FUNCTION STATUS WHERE Db = 'db_example'': Column count of mysql.proc is wrong.
 Expected 21, found 20.
 Created with MariaDB 100134, now running 100313.
 Please use mysql_upgrade to fix this error (1558)

 - Routines (stored procedures and functions) are not displayed in phpMyAdmin.